Community of scholars

 Regular section meetings take place in meeting room 1.

 At the regular section and plenary meetings, the members discuss their own or other research findings and submit manuscripts for publication in the academy’s two publication series.
-They also discuss ongoing or new research projects and set up corresponding Project Advisory Councils.
+They also discuss ongoing or new research projects and set up corresponding Project Advisory Boards.